 Unlike other berries, schizandra is not a fruit you would commonly consume by the handful, but is rather prepared as an energizing and restorative tonic tea or taken in extract form.
 It is known to support and fortify a number of organ systems, but is usually hot water processed to release many of its beneficial components.

 The Chinese name for schizandra is Wu Wei Zi, which means "five flavor fruit."
 This is due to the fact that schizandra contains all of the five tastes: salty, sweet, bitter, pungent and sour.
 Because of this characteristic, it is also, according to Traditional Chinese Medicine, able to enter all 12 meridians, which dramatically increases its therapeutic range compared to other superior herbs of this caliber.

-Schizandra is nourishing to the bodily fluids and is especially tonifying to the Yin organs of the body, with its greatest influence effecting the kidneys, liver and lungs.
+Schizandra is said to be nourishing to the bodily fluids and is especially tonifying to the Yin organs of the body, with its greatest influence affecting the kidneys, liver and lungs.

 The most noticeable flavor of the berry teas or powdered extracts is definitely on the sour side of the palate spectrum.
-According to Chinese herbal philosophy, this taste helps to stabilize primal Chi (Qi) of the kidneys and also supports liver function and its ability to detoxify and purify the bloodstream.
+According to Chinese herbal philosophy, this taste helps to stabilize primal Chi (Qi) of the kidneys and also supports liver function and its ability to purify the bloodstream.